Dysphemism: Name dysphemism

-(Many languages, to a greater extent than in English, use different forms to indicate respect, and thus provide more scope for such dysphemism and require care by non-native speakers to avoid causing offence by unintentional dysphemism.)
+Many languages, to a greater extent than in English, indicate respect with verb tenses and thus provide more scope for such dysphemism and require care by non-native speakers to avoid causing offence by unintentional dysphemism.

-This use of language may not constitute dysphemism if the choice of words used by the speaker is welcomed by the listener, such as a father who prefers being called by his given name as opposed to "Dad"/"Father".
-In that case it would appeal to the listener's positive face rather than damage it, and would thus not be a dysphemism.
+This use of language may not constitute dysphemism if the choice of words used by the speaker is welcomed by the listener, such as a father who prefers being called by his given name as opposed to Dad/Father.
+In that case it would appeal to the listener's positive face rather than damage it and would thus not be a dysphemism.

 Similarly, being more formal with someone than expected may be a type of dysphemism.
-For example, if a child usually calls their father "dad" or "papa", calling him "father" may be a way of offending or antagonizing him, by implying that he is merely his role, not someone the child is close with.
-Similarly if a child usually called "Billy" is addressed by a parent as "William".
+For example, if a child usually calls their father dad or papa, calling him father may be a way of offending or antagonizing him, through coldness or distance (in other words, one might formally refer to one's father as father, but when speaking to him one would use a particularly endearing term), or that he is merely his role, if a child usually called Billy is addressed by a parent as William.

 Dysphemism may also be indicated by the disuse or substitution of someone's name or title.
 For instance, someone named Teresa who made overstated claims for a company-paid trip could be described as "the little witch who charmed the boss into approving that phony expense report".

 Anger or dissatisfaction with the listener (or group of people) may compel a speaker to use a name dysphemism or term of address dysphemism.

 Cross-cultural dysphemism

 Various slang terms that are dysphemistic in one culture may not be if they hold a different meaning in another culture.
-For instance, the word "fag" when used in American English is typically a slur against gay men.
-However, in British English, the word "fag" can be an inoffensive term used to refer to a cigarette, or, previously, a junior boy who serves a senior boy in a British public school.
-Likewise, the word "fanny" when used in American English is a euphemism for one's buttocks, so benign that children use it.
-However, in British, Australian, New Zealand, and South African English, the word "fanny" is slang for vulva, and is considered to be vulgar.
+For instance, the word fag when used in American English is typically a slur against gay men.
+However, in British English, the word fag can be an inoffensive term used to refer to a cigarette, or, previously, a junior boy who serves a senior boy in a British public school.
+Likewise, the word fanny when used in American English is a euphemism for one's buttocks, so benign that children use it.
+However, in British, Australian, New Zealand, and South African English, the word fanny is slang for vulva and is considered to be vulgar.